Wonderful Wanda

-Background and content
+Background

 In the 1950s, Wanda Jackson became one of the United States' first female Rockabilly performers.
 During this era she recorded singles like "Fujiyama Mama" and "Let's Have a Party".
 In 1961, Jackson returned to the country market with the single "Right or Wrong".
 After the song's country success, Jackson traveled to Nashville, Tennessee to record more country sides with producer Ken Nelson.
 According to Jackson and fellow-writer/historian Scott Bomar, it was the first Nashville sessions to feature musician Roy Clark on guitar.
 It was also among her first sessions to feature orchestra and string arrangements.

+Content

 The sessions for Wonderful Wanda were held at the Bradley Studios in Nashville between April 1961 and February 1962.
 The album was a collection of 12 songs.
 Both "I'd Be Ashamed" and "In the Middle of a Heartache" were penned by Jackson herself.
 Also included were cover versions of songs first made successful by other artists.
 "Is It Wrong (For Loving You)", which was first made popular by Warner Mack, while "Seven Lonely Days" was first made successful by Georgia Gibbs.
 Other songwriters included on the album project were Hank Cochran and Harlan Howard.

-Release and reception
+Release and critical reception

 Wonderful Wanda was released in August 1962 on Capitol Records and was the fourth proper studio release of Jackson's career.
 The album was originally distributed as a vinyl LP containing six songs on either side of the record.
 In later years, it was distributed to digital and streaming sites, including Apple Music, which issued the album on Capitol Records Nashville.
 Wonderful Wanda received a positive review from Billboard magazine following its original release.
 "In all moods she's in fine form here and the fans will quickly dig," staff writers noted.